The International Rescue Committee helps people whose lives have been shattered by conflict and disaster.

 Providing cash assistance in Afghanistan

 Almost 23 million Afghans, over half of the country’s population, face acute food insecurity.
 That means that their lack of access to food has put their life or livelihood in immediate danger.
-43% of the population lives on less than one meal a day.
+Forty-three percent of the population lives on less than one meal a day.

-One key way the IRC helps Afghan families is through our cash assistance programme.
+One key way the IRC helps Afghan families is through our cash assistance program.

-Recognising that people in crisis are best positioned to know what their families must have to survive, the programme provides Afghans with cash or cash vouchers that they spend according to their needs.
+Recognizing that people in crisis are best positioned to know what their families must have to survive, the program provides Afghans with cash or cash vouchers that they spend according to their needs.

 Afghan families have been able to buy food, clothes and other essentials after receiving cash assistance.
 Many have also used the money to travel to hospitals, purchase livestock and start businesses.